 Snapshot: A breadmaker with all the bells and whistles and a price tag to match.
-But how did it perform?
+But how does it perform?

-Snapshot: The Breville BBM100 has a horizontal pan and 2 loaf size options.
+Snapshot: A breadmaker with a horizontal pan and 2 loaf size options.
 But it doesn’t have a progress indicator or a keep warm function.
+How does it perform?

 The loaves were assessed for:

 We also assessed how easy it was to remove the loaf from the pan, how easy the pans were to remove and replace, how intuitive the controls and labels were, and how easy the machines were to clean.